Raindeer44/pomodoro-timer-bash/README.md

 #### Install

-Navigate to whatever directory you want the script to run from , then type/copy/paste:
+Navigate to whatever directory you want the script to run from, then type/copy/paste:

 ```
 git clone https://github.com/Raindeer44/sas-timer.git